BEAST-Fitting/beast/docs/workflow.rst

 ------------------

 Create a new version of the observations that includes a column with the source density.
-This also creates a source density image.
+The new observation file includes only sources that have measurements in all bands (columns that match 'X_RATE').
+In theory, sources without measurments in all bands is the result of non-overlapping observations.
+The BEAST is based on fitting sources with the same selection function, in this case measurements in all bands.

+A number of source density images are also created.
+These include images that map the source density of objects with zero fluxes in different bands (or any band).

-Code to create this source density map with a pixel scale of 5 arcsec using the 'obscat.fits' file of observations.
+Command to create the observed catalog with source density column with a pixel scale of 5 arcsec using the 'obscat.fits' catalog.

   .. code:: shell

-     $ ./beast/tools/create_source_density_map.py --pixsize 5 obscat.fits
+     $ ./beast/tools/create_source_density_map.py --pixsize 5. obscat.fits

 Split up observations by source density
 ---------------------------------------

-  * use tools/subdivide_obscat_by_source_density.py
-  * creates smaller files allowing for the fitting grid to be smaller (trimmed)
+The observed catalog should be split into separate files for each source density.
+In addition, each source density catalog is split into a set of sub files to have at most 'n_per_file' sources.
+The sources are sorted by the 'sort_col' flux before splitting to put sources with similar brightness together.
+This splitting into sub files sorted by flux allows for trimming the BEAST physics+observation model removing objects that are too bright or too faint to fit any of the sources in the file.
+In addition, this allows for running the BEAST fitting in parallel with each sub file on a different core.

+Command to create the the source density split files

  .. code:: shell

-    $ ./beast/tools/subdivide_obscat_by_source_density.py --n_per_file 6250 \
+    $ ./beast/tools/subdivide_obscat_by_source_density.py --n_per_file 6250
-             -sort_col
+             --sort_col F475W_RATE obscat_with_sourceden.fits

 Split up the ASTs by source density
 -----------------------------------